Building Western Australia was the Carpenter Government’s key priority in the 2008-09 State Budget, Treasurer Eric Ripper said today.

 “And we are ensuring Western Australians will get the key services they rightly expect and deserve.

 “This Budget also shares the State’s prosperity through big increases in spending on health care, including mental health, law and order, child protection, community safety, education and training, and public housing.”

-The package also includes reductions in land tax and payroll tax reforms to ease the compliance burden on business.
+The package also included reductions in land tax and payroll tax reforms to ease the compliance burden on business.

-He said capital works included $1.07billion towards the new major stadium at Kitchener Park in Subiaco, $506million towards the new museum on the former East Perth power station site and $319million for the redevelopment of Perth’s Swan River foreshore.
+He said capital works included $1.07billion for the new major stadium at Kitchener Park in Subiaco, $506million for the new museum on the former East Perth power station site and $319million for the redevelopment of Perth’s Swan River foreshore.

 Also included was $810million for roads, including $246.3million for the new Perth-to-Bunbury Highway, $1.1billion for water infrastructure, $1.2billion for improving electricity infrastructure and $212million for the purchase and construction of public rental housing.

 Highlights of the local capital works program included:

 · $1million to complete the Waroona Town Centre Redevelopment, which will provide public amenities, parking, resurfacing, landscaping and development of an educational eco-trail;

 · $750,000 to complete the new South Halls Head Primary School (total project cost: $9.5million);